bhattacharjeeshayan860-netizen/MUSIC-VIRALITY/README.md

 6. Save artifacts and inspect explanations.
 7. Serve the results in Streamlit dashboards, with a FastAPI scaffold available for extension.

+## Monitoring & retraining strategy

+A model trained on a 6-day snapshot window is not a deploy-and-forget system.
+It will drift, and the project is explicit about the three drift modes that matter:

+- **Concept drift from the virality threshold itself.** The 10M-view cutoff is a moving target.
+Inflation in view counts, platform growth, and regional audience expansion mean "viral" in 2022 is not the same as "viral" in 2026.
+A fixed threshold slowly mislabels the tail of the distribution.
+The mitigation is to treat `VIRALITY_THRESHOLD` as a configurable parameter (it already is — see `src/features/labeling.py`) and re-derive it periodically from a fresh percentile of the active video distribution rather than hardcoding it.

+- **Covariate drift from YouTube's product changes.** Algorithm changes (e.g.
+  Shorts monetization, recommendation reshuffles, the comment-count display change) shift the distribution of `like_rate`, `comment_rate`, and velocity features even when the underlying "is this song popular" concept is stable.
+  This is the most insidious drift because the model keeps scoring confidently on inputs that no longer mean what they meant at training time.
+The detection is feature-distribution monitoring: track PSI (population stability index) or KL divergence on the inference feature set against a training baseline, and alert when a feature crosses a threshold rather than waiting for labels to degrade.

+- **Label lag.** Virality labels only become trustworthy weeks after a snapshot, so label-based monitoring (PR-AUC / F1 on fresh labeled data) always lags the feature drift.
+That is why feature-distribution monitoring is the leading indicator and label-based evaluation is the confirming one — never rely on label metrics alone for a system whose ground truth arrives late.

+Operationally, the retraining cadence this implies is roughly: re-fit on a fresh rolling window every 4–8 weeks, re-tune the decision threshold on the new validation set (never carry the old threshold forward — the README's threshold tuning is validation-only and per-run), and trigger an out-of-cycle retrain whenever two or more monitored features breach their stability band.
+The `pre-viral honest slice` evaluation should be re-run on every retrain because it is the only slice that reflects genuine early-warning ability — a model can hold its full-set PR-AUC while quietly losing the pre-viral signal that actually matters.

 ## Installation

 ```bash